-At Bagdad Primary School we use PLD (Promoting Literacy Development) as our school wide literacy approach.
+At Bagdad Primary School we use PLD (Promoting Literacy Development) as our school wide word recognition approach.
 PLD is an evidence based, multisensory structured synthetic phonic program, which promotes literacy, oral language and motor/movement, being maximised when used together to target student learning.

 At Bagdad Primary, we believe phonics is taught so students can become confident lifelong learners in reading, spelling and writing.
 Teacher knowledge and understanding of effective pedagogy is crucial to empower students to deepen their knowledge and skills across learning contexts.
 We understand that phonics is best delivered in an explicit and structured manner, as per the PLD teaching manual sequence.
 Teachers use agreed assessment screeners which target differentiation of student phonic need for both reading and spelling.